 ESG data and research from specialist providers is used alongside general stock and sector research; it is an integral part of the research process and when considering portfolio construction, sector analysis and stock selection.
-The Head of RI will works with colleagues to ensure they are knowledgeable and fully informed raise awareness onef ESG issues.
+The Head of RI works with colleagues to ensure they are knowledgeable and fully informed on ESG issues.
 Voting and engagement should not be detached from the investment process; therefore, information from engagement meetings will be shared with the team to increase and maintain knowledge, and portfolio managers will be involved in the voting process.

 5.2.
-Private mMarkets
+Private markets

 Border to Coast believes that ESG risk forms an integral part of the overall risk management framework for private market investment.
 An appropriate ESG strategy will improve downside protection and help create value in underlying portfolio companies.
-Border to Coast will takes the following approach to integrating ESG into the private market investment process:
+Border to Coast takes the following approach to integrating ESG into the private market investment process:

-• The assessment of ESG issues is integrated into the investment processwill be considered as part of the due diligence process for all private market investments.
+The assessment of ESG issues is integrated into the investment process for all private market investments.

-- A manager's ESG strategy iswill be assessed through a specific ESG questionnaire agreed with the Head of RI and reviewed by the alternatives investment team with support from the Head of RI as required. - Managers are will be requested to report annually on the progress and outcomes of ESG related values and any potential risks. - Ongoing monitoring will includes identifying any possible ESG breaches and following up with the managers concerned. - Work with managers to improve ESG policies and ensure the approach is in-line with developing industry best practice.
+- A manager's ESG strategy is assessed through a specific ESG questionnaire agreed with the Head of RI and reviewed by the alternatives investment team with support from the Head of RI as required. - Managers are requested to report annually on the progress and outcomes of ESG related values and any potential risks. - Ongoing monitoring includes identifying any possible ESG breaches and following up with the managers concerned. - Work with managers to improve ESG policies and ensure the approach is in-line with developing industry best practice.

 5.3.
-Fixed ilncome
+Fixed income

 ESG factors can have a material impact on the investment performance of bonds, both negatively and positively, at the issuer, sector and geographic levels.
-ESG analysis iswill therefore be incorporated into the investment process for corporate and sovereign issuers to manage risk.
+ESG analysis is therefore incorporated into the investment process for corporate and sovereign issuers to manage risk.
 The challenges of integrating ESG in practice are greater than for equities with the availability of data for some markets lacking.

 The approach to engagement also differs as engagement with sovereigns is much more difficult than with companies.
-Third-party ESG data iswill be used along with information from sources including UN bodies, the World Bank and other similar organisations.
-This together with traditional credit analysis iswill be used to determine a bond's credit quality.
-Information iswill be shared between the equity and fixed income teams regarding issues which have the potential to impact corporates and sovereign bond performance.
+Third-party ESG data is used along with information from sources including UN bodies, the World Bank and other similar organisations.
+This together with traditional credit analysis is used to determine a bond's credit quality.
+Information is shared between the equity and fixed income teams regarding issues which have the potential to impact corporates and sovereign bond performance.

 5.4.
-External mManager sSelection
+Real estate